cpuguy83/docker-volumes/README.md

 * inspect - Get details of a volume, takes ID or name from output of `list`
 * rm - Removes a volume.
 A volume is only removed if no containers are using it
 * export - Creates an archive of the volume and outputs it to stdout.
-You can optionally pause all running containers before exporting the volume using `--puase`
+You can optionally pause all running containers (which are using the requested volume) before exporting the volume using `--puase`

 ```
 NAME: